 Luckily for some concert-goers the tour still has stops remaining on their North American tour.
 Be sure to see one of these performances if possible.
 The 25th Anniversary of Doggystyle and Enter the Wu-Tang (36 Chambers) celebratory show will blow you away no matter what type of music you normally like.
 Check out Snoop Dogg’s Official Website and Wu-Tang Clan’s Official Website for all tour dates and other info about each artist.

 Ooooh baby, do you like it raaaaawwwwww?!?
 Try out the Wu-Tang Clan name generator.
 I’m “Drunken Swami” and my wife is “Wacko Beggar.”
 CLICK HERE and Wu yourself!

 Here are some more photos of Snoop Dogg and Wu-Tang Clan performing at Jiffy Lube Live on September 27, 2019.
-These photos were taken while on assignment for Empire Extreme.
+These photos were originally taken while on assignment for Empire Extreme.
 All images copyright and courtesy of Andy Jillson.
-All images are solely the property of Andy Jillson and Hazy Eye Music Media.
+All images are the property of Andy Jillson.
 Much gratitude to Empire Extreme.

 Stream Snoop Dogg’s, Doggystyle, on Spotify:

 Stream Wu-Tang Clan’s, Enter the Wu-Tang (36 Chambers), on Spotify: